marcgg/marcgg.github.com/_posts/2017-01-23-ruby-to-s-to-str.md

 ## Difference In Behavior

-Alright, so the methods are not defined in the same way... but this is just a minor detail compaired to the main difference between the two:
+Alright, so the methods are not defined in the same way... but this is just a minor detail compared to the main difference between the two:

 - `to_s` returns a string representation of an object
 - `to_str` is actually stating that the object behaves like a string!